 The average nationwide student loan debt is nearly $30,000, but students who go to the cheapest community college in California and put in the work to get good grades can complete their first two years of college on grants and scholarships, avoiding loans completely.
 The state of California offers special scholarships to students who start off by going to community colleges.
 Plus, when applying to four year schools, community college students receive preference in the admissions process.
 Special financial aid is also available, which means that more often than not, hard working students with good grades can skate by without taking out more than $15,000 in loans.
+To explore some of the differences between community colleges and four-year institutions, check out our article 2-Year Versus 4-Year Colleges.

 The following list of community colleges within California was compiled using information from the National Center for Education Statistics’ College Navigator Database as well as the individual schools’ websites.
 The order of this list is based on each school’s tuition rate, ranking the highest rate No. 15 and so on.

 Las Positas College is in Livermore, Calif., a mid-sized city just 33 miles west of Oakland’s bustle.
 Like many community colleges, Las Positas has programs for high school students that allow them to get a jump on college.
-It’s possible for students to graduate high school with their associate’s degree and have a two-year head start on college.
+It’s possible for students to graduate high school with their associate degree and have a two-year head start on college.

 Student Population: 8,631